 Many cynics out there might just laugh at me, but remember the Squid Game character Yoo Mi?
 She’s the whole embodiment of a cynic and nihilist.
 She totally revoked the meaning of life, and in doing so, she saved a life, which is very paradoxical.

-What is the antidote to the greed of Capitalism and hypocrisy of Socialism/Communism?
+What is the antidote to the greed of Capitalism and the hypocrisy of Socialism/Communism?
 It’s Nihilism and Generosity–when working hand-in-hand, they may produce better results.

 We can’t control everything in the world, and even if we do so, they will eventually work against us.
 The evil elites–they’re already manipulating us, but have faith.
 A lot of people in the world are waking up; thanks to series like the Squid Game.